-The completed assessment report is presented to the fostering panel and the fostering social worker and the applicants attend the panel for discussion.
-The Fostering Panel is chaired by an independent social worker, experienced in relation to foster care.
-The city council also employs a panel advisor who offers advice in regard to fostering regulations and procedures.
-Foster carers are fully involved in the decision as to the type of fostering they are approved for, and some carers are approved for more than one type of fostering.
+The completed assessment report is presented to the fostering panel.
+The fostering social worker and the applicants attend the panel for discussion.
+The Fostering Panel is chaired by an independent social worker, with significant experience in relation to looked after children living in foster care.
+The city council also employs a panel advisor who offers advice to panel in regard to fostering regulations and procedures.
+Foster carers are fully involved in the recommendation as to the type of fostering they are approved for, and some carers are approved for more than one type of fostering.
 There is an induction process for all panel members prior to them taking up their role.
 All panel members have an annual appraisal.
 These are completed by the panel chair and the panel advisor, who in turn are appraised by the Head of Service.
 All reports on people who want to be foster carers are read by a group of people called the 'Fostering Panel'.
 These are people with a lot of experience in working with foster carers and children in care.
 They look at the report very carefully and meet the people who want to be foster carers and the social worker who has written the report.

 The panel makes a recommendation regarding approval, which is sent to the agency decision maker for the final decision.
-Panel members' views regarding approval are individually minuted in order to record any dissent from the decision to approve or reject the application.
+Panel members' views regarding approval are individually minuted in order to record any dissent on individual views to approve or reject the application.
 Applicants are informed verbally and in writing about the agency decision regarding approval.
-The fostering panel let the person in charge of the fostering department in Derby City Council know what they think about the people who want to become foster carers.
-This person then writes to them to let them know the decision.
+The fostering panel lets the Agency Decision Maker of the fostering department in Derby City Council know what they think about the people who want to become foster carers.
+This person then writes to them to let them know the outcome of their application.